alteryx/predict-olympic-medals/README.md

 #### Featuretools Basics: FeaturetoolsPredictiveModelingSimple.ipynb

 In this notebook, I'll explain how to use out-of-the-box methods from Featuretools to transform the raw Olympics dataset into a machine-learning-ready feature matrix.
-Along the way, we'll build some machine learning models, explore which features were the most predictive, and make some interesting predictions.
+Along the way, I'll build some machine learning models, explore which features were the most predictive, and make some interesting predictions.

 #### Baselines using Featuretools: BaselineSolutions.ipynb

 Machine learning performance scores should never be taken at face value.
 To have any merit, they must be compared against a simple baseline model to see how much improvement they produced.
-In this notebook, we'll examine several baseline solutions, and see how much simpler the code to produce these baselines is when using Featuretools as compared to lower-level libraries.
+In this notebook, I'll examine several baseline solutions, and see how much simpler the code to produce these baselines is when using Featuretools as compared to lower-level libraries.

 #### [Coming soon] Generating Labels (Prediction Engineering)